-Young jazz musicians recreate music of Harlem Hellfighters
+Jazz musicians from HBCU bands recreate music of Harlem Hellfighters

-They were perhaps the best military band ever and they were also a band of brothers: the 369th regiment Harlem Hellfighters of World War One.
+They were perhaps the best military band ever and they were also a band of brothers: the 369th Regiment Harlem Hellfighters of World War One.

 Now their music is being recreated 100 years later by young jazz musicians from traditionally black colleges across the country on the Intrepid this Memorial Day.